-- > Retaining the small village feel and sense of community.
+- Investing in facilities to support Scott's Ferry as a visitor > destination (e.g. campground expansion and facilities, carparking, signage).

-- > Community-led environmental restoration.
+- Community-led environmental restoration. >

 - > Development of active mobility pathways.

 "Access to beach and forests."

 "Bike and walking trail on stopbank to Bulls."